jrmatos/twospacecrafts/README.md

 # Two Spacecrafts

-Use the A and D keys to play catching the stars and getting away from the blackholes.
+Use the A and D keys to catch stars and get away from the blackholes.

 MIT Licensed